 We want Make Works to be used by everyone.
-Thousands of people now use the site on a monthly basis ranging from individuals and hobbyists to new brands and businesses and museums and universities, along with the artists, designers and architects who we had in mind when we first started out.
+Tens of thousands of people now use the site on a monthly basis ranging from individuals and hobbyists to new brands and businesses and museums and universities, along with the artists, designers and architects who we had in mind when we first started out.

 Where did the idea for Make Works come from?